A proof of the extended double shuffle relation without using integrals: Nuts and bolts

 \begin{lemma} \begin{enumerate}[leftmargin=*, label=(\roman*)] \item In the general setting described above, we have

 \item If there exists at least one $i\in[k]$ satisfying $b_i\geq 1$ and $a_i+b_i\geq 2$, then

 \item If there exist $i$, $j\in[k]$ satisfying $i<j$, $a_i\geq 2$, and $b_j\geq 1$, then

-\end{enumerate} Note that the implied constants in Landau's notation depends only on $k$ and is independent of the choice of $(a_i)_{i\in[k]}$ and $(b_i)_{i\in[k]}$. \end{lemma} \begin{proof} For \ref{it:log} and \ref{it:limit1}, see the proof of \cite[Lemma~2.1]{MaesakaSekiWatanabe2024}.
-(In this case, a change of variables is unnecessary.)
-For \ref{it:limit2}, we assume that $a_i\geq 2$ and $b_j\geq 1$ for some $i<j$.
-Let $c_1, d_1, \dots, c_k, d_k$ be $0$ or $1$, where for each $h\in[k]$, we can choose $c_h$ and $d_h$ such that $c_h+d_h=1$, making possible the subsequent argument.
-Then by applying the transformation $N-n_h\mapsto m_h$, we can get the following estimate (note that $1/m_i<1/m_j$):
+\end{enumerate} \end{lemma} \begin{proof} Although there is some overlap with \cite[Lemma~2.1]{MaesakaSekiWatanabe2024} in both the statement and the proof, the proof is provided here for the convenience of the reader.
+Let $c_1, d_1, \dots, c_k, d_k$ be $0$ or $1$, where for each $h\in[k]$, we can conveniently choose $c_h$ and $d_h$ such that $c_h+d_h=1$, making it possible to adapt to each of the subsequent arguments.